Stony Brook University AMS 102: Elements of Statistics

 HOMEWORK

 Homework is a fundamental part of this course, and you will have to work hard on the assigned problems in order to succeed.
-Assignments will be announced in class, posted on the web and will be due in class on Tuesday of the following week.
+Assignments will be announced in class, posted on the web and will be due in the first class of the following week .
 Late homework will not be accepted.

 QUIZZES